LouisKr/EasyEventSystem/README.md

     Gui()
     {
         EventHandler MausEventHandler(EventType::MausEvent, FUNCTION_OneParam(&Gui::OnMausEvent));
-        //if you dont want to use macro, use "std::bind(&Gui::OnButtonPressEvent, this, std::placeholders::_1)" manager.deSubscribe(MausEventHandler); //DeSubscribing from an Event
+        //if you dont want to use macro, use "std::bind(&Gui::OnMausEvent, this, std::placeholders::_1)" manager.deSubscribe(MausEventHandler); //DeSubscribing from an Event

         EventHandler MausEventHandler2(EventType::MausEvent, FUNCTION_OneParam(&Gui::OnMausEvent2));